Rúben Macedo

-Rúben Daniel Fonseca Macedo (born 9 March 1996) is a Portuguese professional footballer who plays for C.D.
-Nacional as a winger.
+Rúben Daniel Fonseca Macedo (born 9 March 1996) is a Portuguese professional footballer who plays as a winger for K League 2 club Gyeongnam.

 Club career

 Porto

 Born in Amarante, Porto District of Swiss descent, Macedo joined FC Porto's academy at the age of 11.
 On 1 February 2015, still a junior, he made his professional debut with the B side, coming on as a late substitute for Frédéric Maciel in a 4–0 home win against S.C.
 Covilhã in the Segunda Liga.
-On 3 October of the same year, the week after finding the net against Chelsea for the UEFA Youth League (3–3 group stage home draw), he scored his first league goal, helping the visitors defeat S.C.
+On 3 October that year, the week after finding the net against Chelsea in the UEFA Youth League (3–3 group stage home draw), he scored his first league goal, helping the visitors defeat S.C.
 Olhanense 2–0.

 Macedo contributed 34 matches (14 starts) and four goals in the 2015–16 season, as his team became the first reserve one to win the second division championship.
-On 3 January 2018 he was loaned to fellow league club Varzim SC, reuniting with his former coach Capucho.
+On 3 January 2018, he was loaned to Varzim S.C. in the same league, reuniting with his former coach Capucho.

 On 12 June 2018, Macedo renewed his contract with Porto until 2020.
 In December, he went on loan to G.D.
 Chaves of the Primeira Liga.
 His maiden appearance in the competition took place on 13 January 2019, when he started the 2–1 victory over C.D.
 Tondela.